Pinsetter: Brunswick GS series

-The GS is characterized by a sweep that rotates downward (as opposed to dropping) as soon as the ball enters the pin deck.
+The GS is characterized by a sweep that rotates downward (as opposed to dropping) as soon as the ball enters the pin deck, with the exception of the GS-NXT, which features a more conventional sweep.
 A GS-X shows “gsx” on the sweep when it is down, unless this marking has been removed or covered by the bowling center proprietor.